echogarden-project/echogarden/docs/Tasklist.md

 * Decide whether asterisk `*` should be spoken when using `speak-url` or `speak-wikipedia`
 * Add partial SSML support for all engines.
 In particular, allow changing language or voice using the `<voice>` and `<lang>` tags, `<say-as>` and `<phoneme>` where possible
 * Try to remove reliance on `()` after `.` character hack in `EspeakTTS.synthesizeFragments`
-* eSpeak IPA output puts stress marks on vowels, not syllables - which is the standard for IPA.
-Consider how to make a conversion to and from these two approaches (possibly detect it automatically)
+* eSpeak IPA output applies stress marks on vowels, not syllables - which is usually the standard for IPA.
+Consider how to make a conversion to and from these two approaches (possibly detect it automatically), to provide users with more useful phonemizations
 * Decide if `msspeech` engine should be selected if available.
 This would require attempting to load a matching voice, and falling back if it is not installed
 * Speaker-specific voice option
 * Use VAD on the synthesized audio file to get more accurate sentence or word segmentation